boschrexroth/ctrlx-automation-sdk/doc/px.md

 For the VM Px on the host is reachable via the URL __http://10.0.2.2:3128__

-Note: 10.0.2.2 is the IP address of the host from the prospective of the VM.
+Note: 10.0.2.2 is the IP address of the host from the perspective of the VM.
+See also [QEMU Virtual Machine Networking](setup_qemu_ubuntu.md#qemu-virtual-machine-networking)

 For your information only - do not change if not necessary: